What EMT Training Base is all About

 Eventually I got all my hours and passed the written acceptance tests for Mt.
 Sac.
-However, at this point another surprise change the course of my career.
+However, at this point another surprise changed the course of my career.

 The paramedic instructor scoring the tests was a former paramedic and current Registered Nurse.
 He spoke with me about my test results and asked why I wasn’t doing nursing instead.

-At the time I interacted with nurses during verbal reports and believed their job was mostly to follow doctor’s orders.
+At that time, I had interacted with nurses during verbal reports and believed their job was mostly to follow doctor’s orders.